Are you struggling to find childcare solutions for your women’s ministry Bible studies, events, and activities?

 Women’s ministry leaders often struggle with childcare because:

 1. There are not enough volunteers (or paid staff) to cover every event.

-- Most of your volunteers are women, so when they serve they miss the event.
+2. Most of the volunteers are women, so when they serve they miss the event.

-- When you offer it, not enough women use it so the perception is it’s not needed.
+5. When you offer childcare not enough women use it so the perception is it’s not needed.

 Many of those same women can’t afford to pay a babysitter so they can come to a Women’s Ministry event.
 Truthfully, even if they can (or could) afford a sitter, many women would choose to use that babysitter time for something other than attending a women’s ministry function at church…

 If a lack of workers is part of the problem:

 1. Enlist the help of Youth and College students.
 Youth groups are often willing to serve at events in exchange for a donation to help cover the costs of summer camp or a mission trip.
 Consider asking for tips for the servers instead of creating a line in the event budget.